brandon-m-wang/cs198-75/src/web-hw/hw6.md

   - type: ps
     paragraph: "<b>Q4: Create the <mark><code>/video/:id/data</code></mark> route.</b>"
   - type: ps
-    paragraph: "Hint: How can we get an object from an array of objects by value of a property in JS?
-A Google search might help."
+    paragraph: "<i>Hint: How can we get an object from an array of objects by value of a property in JS?
+A Google search might help.</i>"
   - type: ps
     paragraph: "With that, let's build out `Player.js`.
 The structure is quite similar to `Home.js`!
 Note the use of the `useParams` hook:"